 “Kassidey is a tremendous addition to our team at North Central Missouri College,” said Cairns.
 “When I was chosen as one of the coaches for the USA Athletes International trip to Aruba, Kassidey was one of the first names that came to mind to recruit.
 She is a two-tooled leader on the field.
 She leads by example, with her exemplary effort and level of play.
 In addition, she is one of our most vocal leaders on the field.
 Kassidey is an exceptional athlete and will add a quality bat to the lineup and will in all likelihood be the quickest player on the field.
 In addition, Kassidey worked very hard and did a great job in the classroom this semester.”

 Borland was a Carthage athlete in swimming, and went to the state level four years in track / field.
 She said choosing between two sports she found enjoyment and success was a difficult decision.

-Page 2 of 2 - “You can tell where my track comes into my softball,” she said, referring to her centerfield position where speed is essential.
+“You can tell where my track comes into my softball,” she said, referring to her centerfield position where speed is essential.

 Borland was jersey number 14 all through high school, and remained number 14 through her two years at North Central.
 (A happy coincidence for any athlete.)

 Borland is the middle daughter of three for Eric and Lori Borland, of Carthage.
 Courtney, the eldest, will graduate in May from Friends University in Wichita, Kan., and Cami, the youngest, attends Pittsburg State University.

 “I'm proud of all my kids,” Eric Borland said.
 “They far exceeded what their father has done.”

 To participate in this opportunity, Kassidey Borland will be fundraising through April 2013.
 To help her efforts, inquire through email email@example.com, or call 417-793-9191.